CX-Box/cxbox-doc/docs/widget/type/pickListPopup/pickListPopup.md

 ### Title
 [:material-play-circle: Live Sample]({{ external_links.code_samples }}/ui/#/screen/myexample3068){:target="_blank"} ·
 [:fontawesome-brands-github: GitHub]

-Title - (optional)

 ![pickListPopupTitleGuide.png](pickListPopupTitleGuide.png)

 There are 3 types of titles for a Picklist Popup:

-* `constant title`: shows constant text in the title
+* `constant title`: displays a fixed piece of text which cannot be changed.
-* `constant title empty`: shows no text (use this if you want to visually connect widgets and place them one under another)
+* `constant title empty`: shows no text.
-* `calculated title`: shows value provided in hidden text field, e.g. it can be calculated based on business logic of application
+* `calculated title`: displays a dynamic piece of text, meaning it can change based on business logic or data in the application.

+!!! tips
+    Use `constant title empty` if you want to visually connect widgets and place them one under another.

 #### How does it look?
 === "Constant title"